null-p4n/null-p4n.github.io/_posts/2023-03-28-demasking-facebook-stealer.md

 a .zip file hosted on a platform called Trello, a "tool that organizes your projects into boards" as they say on their website.
 ![2023-03-24_14-54](https://user-images.githubusercontent.com/60641238/228127422-0ba55182-a513-48c4-aa34-4d00ac4d05cb.png)

-We can say our [APT](Advanced persistent threat) is pretty organized but leaving jokes aside, a [cookie stealer](https://en.wikipedia.org/wiki/Session_hijacking) is pretty serious since a few days ago multiple malware alike we're deployed attacking youtubers like LinusTechTips or gaming studios like  [Electronic Arts. ](https://news.sophos.com/en-us/2022/08/18/cookie-stealing-the-new-perimeter-bypass/)
+We can say our [APT](Advanced persistent threat) is pretty organized but leaving jokes aside, a [cookie stealer](https://en.wikipedia.org/wiki/Session_hijacking) is a pretty serious threat since a few days ago multiple malware alike were deployed attacking youtubers like LinusTechTips or gaming studios like  [Electronic Arts. ](https://news.sophos.com/en-us/2022/08/18/cookie-stealing-the-new-perimeter-bypass/)

 After a brief look I took a sample of it in an enclosed environment and I started fingerprinting it using virus total, as I anticipated I encounterd a stealth virus "typically, a stealth virus can hide in the legitimate files, partitions or boot sectors of a computing device without alerting the antivirus software or notifying the user of its presence.
 Once injected into a computer, the virus enables the attackers to operate and gain control over parts of the system or the entire system." with a dimension of 800mb+ virus total couldn't scan it so we proceed with BINWALK to extract files from our .zip archive, and I encounterd a .msi ( microsoft installer ), i've proceed with extraction further and start looking for matching signatures action that was succesuful